Bowdoin College Catalogue and Academic Handbook

 Every Other Spring.
 Enrollment limit: 16.

 Seminar.
 Examines the history of science and technology by exploring how these knowledges have defined and shaped human and nonhuman life in South Asia in the modern era.
 Considers debates about scientific evidence, the making of scientific authority and expertise, and the cultures of technology, as well as the circulation of popular knowledges and their entanglements with privileged sciences.
 Focuses on how people have thought—and produced knowledge—about nature, the human body, and bodily differences (such as race, caste, gender, sexuality, ability).
 Topics may include: science and technology in the service of empire, nation, or capital (such as race science, tropical medicine, plantation agriculture, nuclear power, natural resource extraction); modern yoga and Ayurveda; the pharmaceutical industry and bioprospecting; theories of the origins of castes, tribes, or linguistic communities; and new reproductive and assistive technologies.
-Note: This course is part of the following field(s) of study: South Asia, Colonial Worlds.
+Note: This course is part of the following History field(s) of study: South Asia, Colonial Worlds.
 It fulfills the non euro/us requirement for history majors and minors.
 (Same as: HIST 2804)

 Previous terms offered: Fall 2022, Spring 2021.